 Some years ago I was in a relationship.
 I was very much in love.
 The gentleman’s life was cut short by an act of nature.
-On his birthday I always take a moment to spend a bit of his birthday with him to let him know I love and I miss him.
-I still hold a place for him in my heart, and I always will.
+On his birthday, I always take a moment to reflect and in my own way spend a bit of his birthday with him to let him know I love and miss him.
+He still has a special place in my heart, and he always will.

-Many years have past since the day of his transition, but he is still very much a part of who I am.
-At the time I couldn’t imagine how I could go on without him.
+Many years have passed since the day of his transition, but he is still very much a part of who I am.
+At the time, I couldn’t imagine how I could go on without him.
 I couldn’t imagine that I would.
-Over time my wounded heart has healed.
-I have continued living, and I have loved again.
+Over time, my wounded heart has healed, and I have continued living, and I have had the honor to love again.

-I believe if you have ever really loved someone then you don’t stop loving them; period.
-Because everyone that has been in your life whether you consider it a good or maybe not so good relationship has had a part in who you have become.
-You not only learned what you want and what you don’t want , But you learn how to love deeper .
+I believe if you have ever really loved someone, then you don’t stop loving them; period.
+I understand that everyone that has been in your life whether you consider it a good or maybe not so good relationship has had a part in who you have become.
+You not only learned more about your wants and needs from a relationship, but you learn how to love deeper.

-I know that some people wonder do I expect other men to measure up to him?
-The answer is No, not even for one minute because I know that we are all individuals.
+I know that some people wonder do I expect other men to measure up to the man I lost?
+The answer is No, not even for one minute.
+Because I know that we are all individuals.
 You can never love two people the same way.
-Each relationship brings it’s own Joys, challenges, and lessons.
+Each relationship brings its own joys, challenges, and lessons.